 - Meanwhile, prepare the fruit by mixing all the ingredients together and putting into a small shallow tin or ovenproof bowl

-- Once the crumble is a light golden brown, remove from the oven and pour over the crumble, taking care as it will be hot.
+- Once the crumble is a light golden brown, remove from the oven and pour over the fruit, taking care as it will be hot.
 Place back in the oven for 20-25 minutes or until the fruit is soft (can test this using a knife or skewer)

 - Serve with dairy-free custard (such as oatly) or alpro single cream to keep vegan.